Skip to main content

 Costs & Pricing for HR Software for Payroll

-For basic payroll and HR systems, you can expect to pay a monthly base fee plus an additional charge per employee.
+For basic payroll and HR systems, you can expect such payroll overhead to include a monthly base fee plus an additional charge per employee.
 The typical range for base fees is between $10 to $99 per month, with a per-employee charge between $2 to $10.

 Below is a breakdown of typical plan options and their pricing: